“Opposing the autocrat is not the hard part. The hard part is figuring out what to do about it.”

-Andrew’s book, Won’t Lose This Dream: How an Upstart Urban University Rewrote the Rules of a Broken System, now out in paperback with a new afterword, tells the remarkable story of Georgia State University in downtown Atlanta, which has overturned the received wisdom that lower-income, minority, and first-generation college students are doomed to fail in large numbers — they are not — and transformed the national conversation about what universities owe to their students.
-At a time when universities are being sucked into the national political conversation and facing considerable upheaval, the Georgia State model provides a vital corrective to many of the assumptions circulating in Washington about the reality of higher education for most Americans.
+Andrew’s book, Won’t Lose This Dream: How an Upstart Urban University Rewrote the Rules of a Broken System, is now out in paperback with a new afterword.
+It tells the remarkable story of Georgia State University in downtown Atlanta, which has overturned the received wisdom that lower-income, minority, and first-generation college students are doomed to fail in large numbers — they are not — and transformed the national conversation about what universities owe to their students.
+At a time when universities are being sucked into the national political conversation and facing considerable upheaval as the Trump administration wages what it calls the “war on woke”, the Georgia State model provides a vital corrective to many of the assumptions circulating in Washington about the reality of higher education for most Americans.

 The book is available from Amazon , BookShop.org, and many other booksellers.